The Week Ahead - 1/12/24

 https://yardeni.com/charts/citigroup-economic-surprise/

-Goldman (who was 3.0% for 3Q vs 2.8% actual 1st est) lowered their 4Q GDP estimate a tenth to +2.3%.
+Goldman (who was 3.0% for 3Q vs 2.8% actual 1st est) last I saw had their 4Q GDP estimate at +2.3%.

-BoA (who as a reminder est’d 3.0% for 3Q vs 2.8% actual), didn’t update their 4Q GDP tracking this week.
-Last week it was at 2.1%.
+BoA (who as a reminder est’d 3.0% for 3Q vs 2.8% actual), finally updates their 4Q GDP tracking this week, dropping it three tenths from the last estimate Dec 23rd to 1.8%, the least since they started tracking in November.
 Their “official” house est is 2.0% y/y growth in 4Q.

-NY Fed’s 4Q #GDP Nowcast (as a reminder, they had 2.91% for 3Q vs 2.8% 1st est) improved this wk to 1.90% from 1.86%, mostly on the ISM manufacturing index result.
-As a reminder, the NY Fed’s model is dynamic and so adjusts in real time as data evolves, but no “parameter revisions” this wk.
+NY Fed’s 4Q #GDP Nowcast (as a reminder, they had 2.91% for 3Q vs 2.8% 1st est) jumped this wk to 2.36% from 1.90%, mostly on the payrolls report (+0.20%) but also on the trade data (+0.16%).
+As a reminder, the NY Fed’s model is dynamic and so adjusts in real time as data evolves, and “parameter revisions” added +0.05%.

-They also raised their Q1 ‘25 GDP forecast to 2.11% from 2.08%.
+They raised their Q1 ‘25 GDP forecast even more to +2.74% from 2.11% on the same items.

-The Weekly Econ Index from the DallasFed (scaled as y/y rise for GDP), which runs a week behind other GDP trackers, a little more stable this week, falling back -0.15% to 2.31% in the week through Dec 28th from 2.46% the prior week (revised from +2.33% ) leaving it towards the top end of its range in 2024 (1.49 - 2.66%) that it left only twice (two weeks ago at 2.77% & a month ago when it jumped to 3.21%)).
-The 13-wk avg edged up three tenths to 2.17%, evidencing overall economic momentum slightly above trend.
+The Weekly Econ Index from the @DallasFed (scaled as y/y rise for GDP), which runs a week behind other GDP trackers, saw a big drop of -0.69% to 2.01% in the week through Dec 28th although from an upwardly rev'd 2.70% the prior week (from +2.31% ) putting it back in the middle of its 2024 range (1.49 - 2.66%) that it left only twice (3 weeks ago at 2.77% & a month ago when it jumped to 3.21%)).

 https://www.dallasfed.org/research/wei